 Mera peak climbing in the Khumbu region is suitable for all travel enthusiasm giving them the next level of adventure.
 The summit of this trek is most comfortable during scoring and Autumn.
-From the months of March to May and September to November, the Khumbu region has a different glow.
-With the dense forest of rhododendron to the diverse and flora and fauna, Autumn and spring showcase all.
+From March to May and September to November, the Khumbu region has a different glow.
+With the dense forest of rhododendron to the diverse flora and fauna, Autumn and spring showcase all.
 Besides the Himalayan views are astonishing with the crystal clear glimpse of natural landscapes.

-On the other hand, Spring and Autumn have a moderate temperature with less rainfall which is why it has become one of the popular trekking and inning seasonal in Nepal.
+On the other hand, Spring and Autumn have a moderate temperatures with less rainfall which is why it has become one of the popular trekking and inning seasons in Nepal.
 However, the temperature during the nighttime is extremely cold so better preparation is needed.
 The next merits of traveling during this season are the services of the accommodation.
 The guesthouses and tea houses are open in a large amount which eventually narrows down during off-season like winter and monsoon.